mattduguid/mcp-101/README.md

 mkdir /data
 # copy in any text files you want searched eg: *.pdf, *.md, *.txt, etc
 ```
-- this uses a couple of .pdf/.md files containing recipes [/data](data)
+- used two different file types (.pdf/.md) containing recipes located here [/data](data)
-- also a couple of web URLs, one for a wiki about the city of Porirua and one for a wiki of a work mate contained in the python code [/main.py#L32-L39](main.py#L32-L39)
+- used two different web URLs, one for a wiki about the city of Porirua and one for a wiki of a work mate contained in the python code located here [/main.py#L32-L39](main.py#L32-L39)

 ## create MCP server